ADM Course 2022

 Attendance is strongly recommended for 1st year Phd candidates at IRB, who have guaranteed seat in the course.

-Attendance to the 5 sessions is expected for all registrants.
+Participation to all 5 sessions is compulsory / strongly expected for all confirmed participants.

 Attendance is expected for all days of the course for people who register.